chandanhpcic/docs/source/hardware/quickstart.rst

 To gain access to the web interface (default IP: :code:`192.168.1.1`) use the following credentials:

 * user : **root**
-* password : **opnsense**
+* password : **reticen8**

 ------------------------------------
 Next steps
 ------------------------------------

-After performing basic setup, activate your OPNsense Business Edition license token and then update your system or change to community when not planning to use the supplied license.
+After performing basic setup, activate your Reticen8 Business Edition license token and then update your system or change to community when not planning to use the supplied license.
 (The firmware update module is located at :menuselection:`System>Firmware>Settings`)